(Last updated: March 5, 2015; last reviewed: March 5, 2015)

-Consider switching to a new ART regimen less likely to cause lipid abnormalities.
+If receiving d4T, it should be discontinued.
+If receiving PI-based ART, consider switching to a new PI-sparing ART regimen or PI-based regimen containing boosted ATV or DRV, which are less likely to cause lipid abnormalities.

-No consensus exists as to what LDL-C should prompt treatment in children receiving ARV drugs.
-Drug therapy cut points recommended by NHLBI cardiovascular risk reduction guidelines for children aged ≥10 years: LDL–C ≥190 mg/dL, regardless of additional risks factors; LDL-C ≥160 mg/dL or LDL-C ≥130 mg/dL based on presence of additional risk factors and risk conditions.a
+Some experts suggest treatment in children receiving ARV drugs at cut points recommended by NHLBI cardiovascular risk reduction guidelines for children aged ≥10 years: LDL-C ≥190 mg/dL, regardless of additional risk factors; LDL-C ≥160 mg/dL or LDL-C ≥130 mg/dL based on presence of additional risk factors and risk conditions.b

 The minimal goal of therapy should be to achieve and maintain a LDL-C value below 130 mg/dL.

-Initiate Drug Therapy Promptly in Patients with TG ≥500 mg/dL:
+Initiate Drug Therapy Promptly in Patients with Fasting TG ≥500 mg/dL: